 How to Stream Music & Video from Windows 8 to Xbox 360

 Windows 8 has a feature called Play To, which allows playing Digital Media to any Windows Certified DLNA device like XBOX 360 or a SMART TV that supports this feature.
 At the time of Windows 7, we have tried connecting using the Media Centre.
 Still, it was a painful and long process because of issues like Firewall and security restrictions, Windows 8 Play To and Windows 10 Casting feature has changed it drastically where connecting to an Xbox takes no time.

 First, we will configure Windows 8 and then use the Xbox 360

 - Go to PC Settings > HomeGroup > Media Devices

 - Turn this on by selecting the toggle button.
-This will make sure that Windows 8 is visible to any DLNA compatible device on the same network.
+It will make sure that Windows 8 is visible to any DLNA compatible device on the same network.

-- This also makes sure that any shared content is accessible to that device.
+- It also makes sure that any shared content is accessible to that device.

-- Turn ON, Sign in to your profile.
+- Turn On the Xbox 360 and sign in to your profile.